-Cinema Production Basics
+Cinema Production Basics [ONLINE]

 NOTE: Participation in this online course requires that you use the free Zoom cloud-based video conferencing service.
 For optimal performance it is recommended that you install Zoom on your computer rather than running it from a web browser.
 We’ll e-mail you a course reminder and Zoom link a few days prior to the first session.
 Click here for a Zoom tutorial.